severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 WizMe is a cross-disciplinary project involving art and technology.
-It is about creating a small, social, friendly robot to help refugee children to turn the experience of their journey across the world into a powerful story that they will be able to show and tell during their journey to asylum.
+It is about creating a small, social, friendly robot to help refugee children to turn the experience of their journey across the world into a powerful story that they will be able to show and tell during their journey towards asylum.

 ### Please describe the people who would benefit and the problems they face in their lives